ivan-denysov/finite-validation/README.md

 ## Status note

 Per the paper's status discipline: these runs are **illustrations and consistency checks**, not independent confirmations.
 The classical bound 2 is genuinely derived (binarity); the Tsirelson factor 2√2 is reconstructed under an explicit closure-point hypothesis; the Born value is reproduced but reinterpreted, not derived.
-See the paper's Section 3 (Status and Scope) and the per-section status notes.
+See the paper's Status and Scope section and the per-section status notes.

 ## Citation